Key Takeaways

 Key Features

-• Fin AI bot.
-Deflects a meaningful share of L1 queries when fully trained against knowledge base content and product documentation.
+- Fin AI bot: Deflects a meaningful share of L1 queries when fully trained against knowledge base content, similar to AI chatbots for customer service operating at autonomous resolution depth.

 Why Choose Intercom Over Front?